In this post, I’ll walk you through the key ingredients to get started with Japanese cooking.

 Sake

-Cooking sake has more salt and doesn’t have the refined flavor of drinking sake.
+Cooking sake is cheaper, but it has added salt and lacks the refined flavor of drinking sake.
 While it won’t give you the same depth of flavor, it’s great for everyday use.

 - Cooking sake: Morita Organic Cooking Sake